-- Uber is the ideal answer for people who don’t have access to a car or MARTA.
+- Rideshare services are the ideal answer for people who don’t have access to a car or MARTA.
 And you MUST use one or the other to get around Atlanta.
-Uber is also great for people who don’t want to drive or who refuse to deal with the traffic.
+It’s also great for people who don’t want to drive or who refuse to deal with the traffic.
 And of course, it’s been really beneficial for the people who wisely choose not to drink and drive.

-- Because Uber has promoted itself as a ‘side hustle’, that is exactly how it is treated by drivers and riders alike.
+- And because the first rideshare company has been promoted itself as a ‘side hustle’, that is exactly how it is treated by drivers and riders alike.
 Meaning, it’s a part-time gig with unmatched flexibility — work when you want for however long.
 That freedom cannot be beat!

-For too many drivers, however, Uber is their entire ‘hustle’.
-Uber and/or Lyft earnings are their sole source of income (for whatever reason).
-I can speak on this because Uber’s been mine since August and I have been diligently working toward changing that.
+For too many drivers, however, driving is their entire ‘hustle’.
+Uber/Lyft earnings are their sole source of income (for whatever reason).
+I can speak on this because U has been mine since August 2016 and I have been diligently working toward changing that.
+(And it’s working! 🙂 )

-- Uber created an app that everyone loves and uses, but it’s NOT helping people to get anywhere in Atlanta ON TIME, unless you know to schedule your trip.
-I remember when Uber introduced that feature because I also have the rider app and can see what a rider sees.
+- They created an app that everyone loves and uses, but it’s NOT necessarily helping people get anywhere in Atlanta ON TIME, unless you know to schedule your trip.
+I remember when U introduced that feature because I also have the rider app and can see what a rider sees.
 But I don’t recall there being much hoopla or detailed instructions about using it.

 - estimated travel time;